pestrela/music/traktor/README.md

   * Add the Controller video on Track 1.
 Click in the very first frame.
 Use effects / crop to crop the controller to size.
 Use right click / transform to center and scale it to the bottom of the screen
   * Move the video to the middle of the timeline.
 Lock track 1 so that it no longer moves
   * Add the Screen video to Track 2.
 Do the same steps as before to crop and scale / center the video on the top part of the screen
   * Sync the two videos by finding something unique (eg press play).
 Zoom in a lot.
-Disable snap for precise aligment.
-Confirm aligment in the end of the video
+Disable snap for precise alignment.
+Confirm alignment in the end of the video
   * Render the video to a 4:3 format (1024x728, 30fps, MP4).
 Create a profile in your documents / .openshot / profiles folder, based on